ConLID: Supervised Contrastive Learning for Low-Resource Language Identification

 About

 Language identification (LID) is a critical step in curating multilingual LLM pretraining corpora from web crawls.
 While many studies on LID model training focus on collecting diverse training data to improve performance, low-resource languages -- often limited to single-domain data, such as the Bible -- continue to perform poorly.
-To resolve these class imbalance and bias issues, we propose a novel supervised contrastive learning (SCL) approach to learn domain-invariant representations for low-resource languages.
-Through an extensive analysis, we show that our approach improves LID performance on out-of-domain data for low-resource languages by 3.2%, demonstrating its effectiveness in enhancing LID models.
+To resolve these imbalance and bias issues, we propose a novel supervised contrastive learning (SCL) approach to learn domain-invariant representations for low-resource languages.
+We show that our approach improves LID performance on out-of-domain data for low-resource languages by 3.2 percentage points, while maintaining its performance for the high-resource languages.

 Negar Foroutan, Jakhongir Saydaliev, Ye Eun Kim, Antoine Bosselut• 2025